 One of the most enigmatic conditions that I treat is Asperger’s Syndrome.
 Wikipedia gives an thorough summary of the condition.
 This blog will cover my experience with the disorder.
 First, I object to the term as being equal to “high-functioning autism.”
 Not only do I believe that Temple Grandin is a ‘high functioning autistic’, she’s a higher functioning person than I am!
 I never wrote a book, or designed a cattle ranch, and no movie has been made about me… you get the point.

 The assumption that Asperger’s Syndrome is a form of autism, differing only in degree or severity, may not be correct.
-We don’t even know what autism is, or what causes it, or how to prevent it, or whether the regressive is the same disorder as the congenitalof or pertaining to a condition present at birth, whether inherited or caused by the environment form, so why should we assume that Asperger’s is just a form of it?
+We don’t even know what autism is, or what causes it, or how to prevent it, or whether the regressive is the same disorder as the congenital form, so why should we assume that Asperger’s is just a form of it?
 These assumptions may actually further our ignorance by impeding the search for more specific knowledge.

-The ADHDAttention deficit - hyperactivity disorder symptoms that often accompany this developmental disorder can improve with stimulant medications.
+The ADHD symptoms that often accompany this developmental disorder can improve with stimulant medications.
 However, getting on that pharmaceutical merry-go-round is no picnic and requires close observation and frequent changes.
-OCDsObsessive - Compulsive Disorders tend to be treated with same tonics that were invented for much older patients with psychiatric disturbances and have limited success.
+OCDs tend to be treated with same tonics that were invented for much older patients with psychiatric disturbances and have limited success.
 Oppositional behaviors are sometimes amenable to low dose naltrexone therapy.

 The more awareness that this disorder gets, the more likely that there will be research into etiology, diagnosis, and effective treatments.
 There are many ‘aspies’ out in the world living productive lives, we just need to get each child on the correct path.

 Tags: ADHD, advice, ASD, asd advice, ASD advise, ASD etiology, Asperger doctor, Asperger's syndrome, autism advice, autism advise, autism cause, autism etiology, autism puzzle, Complementary and Alternative Medicine, curing Asperger, vitamins and ASD, vitamins autism